ietf-teep/architecture/draft-ietf-teep-architecture.md

 to the SGX enclave (TA).
 This complexity is due to the fact that each SGX enclave is separate and does not have direct communication to other SGX enclaves.

+As long as signed files (TAs and/or Personalization Data) are installed into an untrusted filesystem and trust is verified by the TEE at load time, classic distribution mechanisms can be used.
+Some uses of SGX, however, allow a model where a TA can be dynamically installed into an SGX enclave that provides a runtime platform.
+The TEEP protocol can be used in such cases, where the runtime platform could include a TEEP Agent.

 ### Example: Application Delivery Mechanisms in Arm TrustZone

 In Arm TrustZone {{TrustZone}} for A-class devices, the Untrusted Application and TA may or may not be